StatCan/UN-PML-Pilot/flower-test/3-central-model/README.md

 - 4 NSOs
 - FedAvg
 - Data splitted
-- Network configuration and weights sent by CA
+- The model configuration and weights are sent by the CA
 <img src="flower-ca.gif" width="800" />

 ## Server instructions